patch105/TransferISDM/README.md

 [12B.Plot_Data.R](https://github.com/patch105/AntarcticISDM/blob/main/12B.Plot_Data.R): This plots, for each replicate, the PO and PA data at the training site.

 [12C.Plot_Predictions.R](https://github.com/patch105/AntarcticISDM/blob/main/12C.Plot_Predictions.R): This creates and saves plots of model predictions at both the projection and training sites.

+## Simulation scenarios

+The following scenarios were run for the manuscript:

+xx
+xx
+xx
+xx

 ## Antarctic Case Study